 Genetic Engineering and Cloning

 Genetic engineering and cloning are popular topics in science fiction.
-They were featured several times in Star Trek, with a focus either on the dangers of "playing god" in general, on the rightfulness of such a procedure, or on the subjects or victims in particular.
-This article sorts out the available evidence, points out inconsistent statements and attempts to find a general trend how Star Trek deals with the topic.
+They were featured several times in Star Trek, with a focus either on the dangers of "playing god" in general and on the rightfulness of such a procedure, or on the subjects or victims in particular.
+This article sorts out the available evidence, points out inconsistent statements and attempts to outline a general trend of how Star Trek deals with the topic.

 The impression is created that genetically improved humans have an intrinsic ambition to rule over naturally gifted humans.
 Overall, the criticism about genetic engineering in the episode is quite concrete.
-Rather than a general condemnation of tampering with human DNA, the result is criticized here: genetic engineering, although it might be tempting to improve humanity, goes along with bad side effects and creates criminals.
+Rather than a general condemnation of tampering with human DNA, the result is criticized here: Genetic engineering, although it might be tempting to improve humanity, goes along with bad side effects and creates criminals.
 Only Lt.
-Marla McGiver, who falls in love with Khan, is positive about Khan's nature, but she is rather love-sick than having a rational view on genetic engineering.
+Marla McGiver, who falls in love with Khan, is positive about Khan's nature, but she is rather love-sick than providing a rational view on genetic engineering.

 The practice of these scientists is comparable to that of the creators of Khan, maybe worse.
 But no one of the Enterprise crew decidedly condemns the irresponsible and inhumane experiments, which we would expect to be outlawed, even if certain mild forms of genetic engineering were legal in the Federation (which they aren't, as we will learn in DS9: "Dr. Bashir, I Presume?").
 Captain Picard and most of the rest are at most skeptical, and Dr. Pulaski is even fascinated by the idea of breeding humans without illnesses and with all kinds of funny features.